HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 ```

 If everything worked correctly, you should see a table summarizing
 test results of your learned agent against other agents.
-Please ignore
+If you see
-any errors shown related to `SystemExit`.
+the table, you can ignore any other errors displayed by Ray.

 In there, you will find lots of [configuration options which are
 described here](#configuration).
 Results including configuration and